BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 #### Our IRC login case

-In our case the client sents its user and  password message but unfortunately the server is not responding with the well come banner and the bot is not able to join the specific channel to receive commands.
+In our case the client sends its user and  password message but unfortunately the server is not responding with the well come banner and the bot is not able to join the specific channel to receive commands.

 For what we can extract from the traffic captured before we know that

 * the username and the nick used in the chat are generated strings by the malware which uses the information extracted from the infected system to create an unic ID.
-The nicknme is something like **n{"system lenguage"|"windows vesion"}"username"** (eg, n{ES|W7u}dsiqdxi) and the username probably is a random string (eg, dsiqdxi).
+The nicknme is something like **n{"system language"|"windows vesion"}"username"** (eg, n{ES|W7u}dsiqdxi) and the username probably is a random string (eg, dsiqdxi).

 * the password used to login into the chat is **ngrBot**.